mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 11 May 2025

-- The average temperature today is 22.52˚C,
+- The average temperature today is 23.17˚C,
-- With highs of 22.76˚C and lows of 22.19˚C,
+- With highs of 23.31˚C and lows of 22.75˚C,
-- It may feel like 21.85˚C with clear sky
+- It may feel like 22.51˚C with scattered clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1010hPa and humidity is 39%
+- The pressure is 1009hPa and humidity is 37%
 - The sun will rise at 04:21 and set at 19:48

 <!-- weather_marker ends -->